Mangla Rai: Early life

-Legendary wrestler Rustam-e-Hind Mangla Rai was born in the month of October, 1916 in a Bhumihar farmer’s family of Joga Musahib Village in Ghazipur district of Uttar Pradesh.
+Legendary wrestler Rustam-e-Hind Mangla Rai was born in the month of October 1916 in a Bhumihar family of Joga Musahib Village in Ghazipur district of Uttar Pradesh.
 His father Ramchandra Rai and his uncle Radha Rai, were also well-known wrestlers.
 After attaining 16 years of age he joined police services as constable but his destiny was waiting for something very different and significant.
 He left his job and moved to Barma (Myanmar) where his father and uncle were residing and pursuing their professional careers.
 In Rangoon, Mangla started taking lessons in wrestling.
 In those days the great wrestler Shiv Murat Tiwari of Benaras was also practicing in an Akhara in Rangoon.
 He saw the physique of this young aspirant and began to train him.
 Shiv Murat Tiwari made Mangala a master of south-east Asian moves of wrestling.
 After a few years Mangla Rai came back to his motherland but he never forgot his first guru.
 He named his elder daughter 'Shiv Murat' paying gratitude to his guru.

 Career

 Training and diet

 Mangla Rai followed a tough regimen of exercises.
-After running 9 kilometers by foot he use to do four thousand squats and two thousand five hundred pushups.
+After running 9 kilometers he used to do four thousand squats and two thousand five hundred pushups.
 Sometimes he used to do rope trainings.
 Mangla Rai was 6 feet 3 inches tall and weighed 160 Kilograms.

 First encounter with Mustafa Pahelwan

 Mangla Rai came into public attention just after his first bout in Rangoon with Fattey Singh and Isha Nat.
-He made both the champions to bite the dust in the ring with his famous move ‘gadahlet’.
+He made both the champions to bite the dust in the ring with his famous move 'gadahlet'.
 In 1933 he came back to India and challenged Mustafa Pahalwan of Allahabad.
 Mustafa took him as a novice but got floored within 5 minutes when Mangla Rai used bahralli with full force.
 A star of wrestling was born in India after this famous bout.